avarobillard/eds220-hwk4/README.md

 Author: Ava Robillard

 ### About
-This repository contains a notebook `hwk4-task2-false-color-ROBILLARD.ipynb` outlining a workflow to create a map showing a [shortwave infrared/near-infrared/red false color image](https://earthobservatory.nasa.gov/features/FalseColor) that highlights the locations and visible scars of the Palisades Fire and Eaton Fire in Los Angeles County, California that occurred in early January 2025 using Landsat remote sensing data and fire perimeter polygons.
+This repository contains a notebook `false-color.ipynb` outlining a workflow to create a map showing a [shortwave infrared/near-infrared/red false color image](https://earthobservatory.nasa.gov/features/FalseColor) that highlights the locations and visible scars of the Palisades Fire and Eaton Fire in Los Angeles County, California that occurred in early January 2025 using Landsat remote sensing data and fire perimeter polygons.

 The final false color image map created is located in the `images\` directory.

+This repository contains an additonal notebook `social-dimensions.ipynb` with an analysis of social vulnerability to wildfires using Environmental Justice Index data.

 ![Photos from the Palisades Fire that started in the City of Los Angeles, January 2025.](images/fire.jpg) Photos from the Palisades Fire that started in the City of Los Angeles, January 2025.